View MONTY WIESE's Obituary on heralddemocrat.com and share memories

 Monty Lynn Wiese, 56 years of age, died February 18, 2020 in Denison, Texas.

+Monty was born February 26, 1963 in Denison, Texas the son of Robert and Janet (Brown) Wiese.
+He graduated with the highest scores from Shadowlawn High School in Memphis, Tennessee.
+Monty was an altar boy at Christ the King Church for many years.
+After becoming Red Cross Certified he taught swim lessons for many years.
+Monty worked for 17 years at Albertsons, where he made many friends.
+He was a kind and loving son, grandson, brother and uncle.
+Although his passing leaves a void in all of our lives, he will live on forever in our hearts.

-Monty is survived by his family, Mom, Janet Wiese of Denison, TX; Dad, Robert Wiese of Memphis, TN; Sisters, Shondel McPherson of Denison, TX; Tangina Sanders of Memphis, TN; Amy Feldhacker of Nashville, TN; Brother, John Wiese of Memphis, TN; biological Father, Jerry McAden of Houston, TX and numerous aunts, uncles, nieces and nephews.
+Monty leaves behind his beloved family, mom, Janet Wiese of Denison, TX; dad, Robert Wiese of Memphis, TN; sisters, Shondel McPherson of Denison, TX; Tangina Sanders of Memphis, TN; Amy Feldhacker of Nashville, TN; brother, John Wiese of Memphis, TN; biological father, Jerry McAden of Houston, TX and numerous aunts, uncles, nieces and nephews.
+He was preceded in death by his grandparents, Ralph and Mildred Philips, Paul and Florence Wiese, Eldridge and Freddie McAden; and aunt, Regina Nelson Cox.

 Funeral service for Monty will be held at 10:00 a.m.
 Monday, February 24, 2020 at Fisher Funeral Chapel with Pastor Jerry Coffman officiating.
 Private interment will be held at Fairview Cemetery.
 Family and friends will gather from 2 to 4 p.m.
 Sunday, February 23, 2020 at Fisher Funeral Home.